Open accessibility options

 Legal basis

-The use of GoSquared requires your consent, which we have obtained through our cookie popup.
-According to Art.
-6 (1) (a) GDPR (consent), constitutes the legal basis for the processing of personal data, as may occur when collected through web analytics tools.
+The use of GoSquared requires your consent, which we obtained via our cookie popup.
+According to Article 6(1)(a) GDPR (consent), constitutes the legal basis for the processing of personal data, such as that which may occur when collected by web analytics tools.

-In addition to consent, we have a legitimate interest in analyzing the behavior of website visitors and thus improving our offering technically and economically.
-With the help of GoSquared, we identify optimization potential of the website, can identify potential attacks, and improve its economic efficiency.
-The legal basis for this is Art.
-6 (1) (f) GDPR (legitimate interests) .
+In addition to your consent, we have a legitimate interest in analyzing website visitor behavior to improve our services both technically and economically.
+GoSquared helps us identify website optimization potential, detect possible attacks, and improve efficiency.
+The legal basis for this is Article 6(1)(f) GDPR (Legitimate Interests).
 However, we only use GoSquared if you have given your consent.

 Audio & Video Introduction